How to make writing proposal win themes easy

 - Hopeful instead of confident

-The real problem may be what you are bidding instead of how you are bidding it.
+The real problem may be what you are bidding instead of how you are writing about it.
 You should examine your bid/no bid system instead of just treating the symptoms.

-When you sit down to write a proposal aligns with your strengths and your company's strategic plans, then your value proposition and competitive positioning flow naturally.
-Instead of discovering your proposal win themes, you just have to articulate the alignment that’s already there.
+When you sit down to write a proposal that aligns with your strengths, differentiators, customer insights, and your company's strategic plans, then your value proposition and competitive positioning flow naturally.
+Instead of trying to discover some elusive proposal win themes, you just have to articulate the alignment that’s already there.
 That’s a much more solvable problem, and the themes that result are more effective and authentic.

 Winning proposals consistently isn't about somehow finding a clever way to present yourself so that you stand out.
 Consistently winning proposals comes from having a story to tell that the customer wants to be a part of.
-That story will position you against your competition, include your win strategies, be insightful, and make clear why you are the customer’s best alternative.
+That story will position you against your competition, include your win strategies, and show insight about the customer's needs.
+If you can't say these things verbally before you start your proposal, they won't somehow appear as a result of proposal writing.

 When you only bid opportunities that relate to your corporate strategies and where you have a competitive advantage, you start the proposal already knowing what story you need to tell.
 Then the proposal effort becomes about making your story stronger and not about trying to figure out a story to tell.